-Mr. LEUNG Man Fai (梁文輝), aged 64, was appointed as the company secretary of the Company (the "Company Secretary") on 22 November 2015.
+Mr. LEUNG Man Fai (梁文輝), aged 66, was appointed as the company secretary of the Company (the "Company Secretary") on 22 November 2015.
 Mr. Leung graduated from Manchester Polytechnic, the United Kingdom with a degree of Bachelor of Arts in Accounting and Finance awarded by the Council for National Academic Awards of the United Kingdom in July 1988.
 He also obtained a degree of Master of Commerce in Accounting from the University of New South Wales in May 1990.
 Mr. Leung has been the director of IBC Certified Public Accountants Limited since August 2008 up to the present.
 He was the executive director, finance manager and company secretary of Lerado Group (Holding) Company Limited (which is listed on the Stock Exchange with stock code 1225) from July 1995 to August 2014.
 He was previously employed by Chewy International Foods Ltd. as a financial controller from January 1993 to January 1995.
 Mr. Leung has been a member of the HKICPA since June 1991.

-Mr. Leung has been an independent Non-executive Director of Vital Innovations Holdings Limited (stock code: 6133), since 30 December 2020.
+Mr. Leung has been an independent Non-executive Director of Vital Innovations Holdings Limited (stock code: 6133), since 30 December 2020 and also has been an independent non-executive director of China Regenerative Medical International Limited (stock code: 8158), since 30 December 2021.

-Pursuant to Rule 18.44(2) of the GEM Listing Rules, the Board is pleased to present the corporate governance report of the Group for the FY2020/21.
+Pursuant to Rule 18.44(2) of the GEM Listing Rules, the Board is pleased to present the corporate governance report of the Group for the FY2022/23.